IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/00_Animating/00_igDataChart_Motion_Framework.md

 Motion Framework works on the principle that data is being fed, either continually or in batches, to a chart control that invokes the appropriate API method whenever data changes to render a fully customizable animated visual representation of your data.

-The Motion Framework allows developers using the Ignite UI chart controls, to increase the visual appeal of, and imply trends or other meaning behind the data.
+The Motion Framework allows developers using the %%ProductName%% chart controls, to increase the visual appeal of, and imply trends or other meaning behind the data.